MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Create a list of URL patterns to specify sites that can display insecure mixed content (that is, HTTP content on HTTPS sites).
+  Create a list of URL patterns to specify sites that can display or, as of version 94, download insecure mixed content (that is, HTTP content on HTTPS sites).

 If you don't configure this policy, blockable mixed content will be blocked and optionally blockable mixed content will be upgraded.
 However, users will be allowed to set exceptions to allow insecure mixed content for specific sites.